JDENredden/jekyll/cv.md

 *Adelaide, Australia.
 January 2019 - July 2019.*

 Theatre of the Global Majority is a free fortnightly program for people aged 18+ from non-white culturally diverse backgrounds.
 Reporting to Artistic Director and CEO, Edwin Kemp-Attrill.

-**Senior Operations Specialist at Apple**
-*Rundle Place.
-2014 - present.*

-In current role from 2017: oversees in-store inventory systems, facilities management, preservations, external relations, event planning, and all other operational tasks.

-Previously held positions with Apple:
-***Technical Specialist** at Apple Rundle Place.
-2015 – 2017;*
-***Specialist** at Apple Rundle Place.
-2014 – 2015.*

 **Box Office Manager at Noel Lothian Hall**
 *Adelaide, Australia.
 2019.*